October 13, 2019

 Where do I find project channels for Textbook Community projects?

 We have not yet moved textbook community project communication to Twist.
-They will still use Google Hangouts which are accessed using the Hangouts link at the project site.
+They will still use Google Hangouts which are accessed using the Hangouts link at the project site (for now).

 I'm lost...where do I find my project channel?